 5. Dunn Falls, Andover North Surplus

-A trip to Dunn Falls will have you hiking parts of the Appalachian Trail.
-“I hiked part of the Appalachian Trail last summer” is always a great conversation-starter!
-This is a two-for-one deal, because the 2-mile trail loop will take you by both Upper and Lower Dunn Falls.
+You can accomplish an Appalachian Trail hike with a trip to Dunn Falls.
+This is a two-for-one deal because the 2-mile trail loop will take you by both Upper and Lower Dunn Falls.

 The 80-foot drop at Lower Dunn Falls is simply breathtaking.
-If you venture upstream for a closer look, you’ll feel the cooling mist from this plunging beauty.
-A result of the Ellis River’s years of carving through the rocks, Lower Dunn Falls is a natural masterpiece.
+If you venture upstream for a closer look, you can feel the cooling mist from this plunging beauty.
+A result of the Ellis River’s years of carving through the rocks, Lower Dunn Falls is one of Mother Nature’s perfect masterpieces.

-A little farther down the trail is Upper Dunn Falls, which takes some navigating to find.
+A little farther down the trail is Upper Dunn Falls, it will take some navigating to find.
 Hike around the walls of the two large pools fed by the small cascade to discover the fanning horsetail of diamond-like, sparkling clear Maine mountain water.

 6. Kees Falls, Batchelders Grant